-Tokyo’s governor decides to modernize Tsukiji fish market
+Tokyo’s governor decides to keep famous Tsukiji fish market

-TOKYO (AP) — The Tokyo governor says the giant Tsukiji fish market, popular with tourists, will stay, although it will get modernized and developed within five years.
+TOKYO (AP) — Tokyo’s giant Tsukiji fish market, popular with tourists, won’t be destroyed, although it will be closed for up to five years while it is modernized and turned into a “food theme park,” the capital’s governor said Tuesday.

-Gov. Yuriko Koike, the first woman to lead Japan’s capital, told reporters Tuesday that the market will temporarily move to Toyosu, which required a 600 billion yen ($6 billion) investment.
+The market will move to a state-of-the-art 600 billion yen ($6 billion) facility in Toyosu on the eastern outskirts of Tokyo while Tsukiji is rebuilt.
+After that, Tokyo will have two wholesale fish markets, Gov. Yuriko Koike said.

-She canceled the move in August, just months before Toyosu’s scheduled opening, after food safety concerns were raised.
+Koike had halted the planned move to Toyosu last August, just months before the new market’s scheduled opening, after food safety concerns were raised.
+Toxins have been found in soil and groundwater at Toyosu, which was previously the site of a gas plant.

+The initial plan was to sell the bayside Tsukiji property after the move, possibly for a shopping mall or casino.

 Most Read Stories